feathersui/feathersui-starling/documentation/help/markdown/page-indicator.md

 ---
 # How to use the Feathers `PageIndicator` component

-The `PageIndicator` component displays a series of symbols, with one being highlighted, to show the user which index among a limited set is selected.
-Typically, it is paired with a `List` or a similar component that supports paging.
+The [`PageIndicator`](../api-reference/feathers/controls/PageIndicator.html) component displays a series of symbols, with one being highlighted, to show the user which index among a limited set is selected.
+Typically, it is paired with a [`List`](list.html) or a similar component that supports scrolling and paging.
 The user can tap the `PageIndicator` to either side of the selected symbol to navigate forward or backward.

 ## The Basics